 Wimpy on Relieving Arthritis Symptoms

 Acetaminophen works mostly on the central nervous system and is not an anti-inflammatory.
-It does not reduce the inflammatory swelling or stiffness caused by an injury or rheumatoid arthritis.
+It does not reduce the inflammatory swelling or stiffness caused by osteoarthritis, an injury, or rheumatoid arthritis.

 What is acetaminophen?

 Acetaminophen is a non-narcotic analgesic (pain reliever) and antipyretics (fever reducer) that decreases the formation of prostaglandins, therefore relieving pain.
 It is found in over 100 over-the-counter medications for the relief of mild pain.